 Without skipping a beat, we segue to “Ouroboros,” another mesmerizing (there’s that word again, but it’s just so fitting) track with a Middle Eastern vibe.
 The instrumentals on this track are rich and varied, and Albrecht’s smoky vocals have a chant-like quality.
 “Moon” has more of a traditional folk-rock sound, with some tasty layered guitars floating over Bachinski’s solid bass line.

 The album plays like a rock symphony, with each track a string of movements, one flowing into the next.
 “Moon” transitions directly into “Smoke & Mirrors,” a powerful five-and-a-half minute long tour-de-force of a track about self deception.
 The guitar work is outstanding, and Albrecht’s raw vocals, which remind me a bit of the late Chris Cornell on this track, perfectly convey the biting lyrics:

+Is all your smiling make-believe?
+Who is it that you are trying to deceive?
+What is it that you plan to gain?
 A life of misery, false heightened sense of fame.
 It all goes away…

 The most powerful, and dark, track on the album is “Death Grip,” which speaks to the epidemic of gun violence that’s become so pervasive in America today.
 The folk-rock song is chilling, yet has an interlude containing whistling that comes off as almost carefree, in sharp contrast to the subject matter.
 A similar treatment was used by Foster the People on their hit “Pumped Up Kicks.”
 The disturbing lyrics are from the twisted perspective of a mass shooter: